oar-team/batsim/docs/protocol.rst

 sent whenever a job coming from Batsim inputs (workloads and workflows) has been submitted.
-If dynamic jobs registration is enabled, this event is sent as a reply to a REGISTER_JOB_ event if and only if dynamic jobs registration acknowledgements are also enabled.
+If dynamic jobs registration is enabled, this event is sent as a reply to a REGISTER_JOB_ event if and only if dynamic jobs registration acknowledgments are also enabled.
 More information can be found in `Dynamic registration of jobs`_.

 The ``job_id`` field is always sent and contains a unique job